 What Impacts the Data in LENA Reports?

-LENA Grow reports reflect ups AND downs of a constantly changing classroom environment.
+LENA Grow reports reflect a constantly changing classroom environment.

 These factors are helpful to keep in mind and to discuss during coaching conversations: